bbauska/Anti-Project2025/anti.md

 Additional Plans to Fire Civil Servants and Hire Political Loyalists Project 2025 proposes a variety of tools, in addition to Schedule F, that would result in civil servants being fired or laid off.
-Below are some tactics a far-right administration would employ to implement this agenda.
+Below are some tactics a far-right administration would employ to implement this agenda.</li>
-●
-The Heritage Foundation has funded an initiative to create and possibly publish a list of civil servants who do not politically align with a far-right administration to potentially fire immediately, making it easier for extremists to carry out plans listed in Project 2025.
+  <li>● The Heritage Foundation has funded an initiative to create and possibly publish a list of
+civil servants who do not politically align with a far-right administration to potentially fire immediately, making it easier for extremists to carry out plans listed in Project 2025.
-["Conservative-backed group is creating a list of federal workers it suspects could resist Trump plans,” AP News]
+["Conservative-backed group is creating a list of federal workers it suspects could resist Trump plans,” AP News]</li>
-●
-Project 2025 outlines how a far-right administration would relocate federal agencies to new locations outside of Washington, D.C. to cut the federal workforce and/or replace civil servants.
+  <li>● Project 2025 outlines how a far-right administration would relocate federal agencies to
+new locations outside of Washington, D.C. to cut the federal workforce and/or replace civil servants.
 The Trump administration moved the National Institute of Food and Agriculture and the Economic Research Service out of Washington, D.C. in 2019.
 In response, more than half of the agencies’ employees left the agencies rather than move to their new locations in the Midwest.
 [Central Personnel Agencies: Managing The Bureaucracy, Project 2025, p.
-72] ●
+72]</li>
-Project 2025 depicts how a far-right administration would fire any federal employee who has worked on policies the new administration opposes.
+  <li>● Project 2025 depicts how a far-right administration would fire any federal employee who
+has worked on policies the new administration opposes.
 [Central Personnel Agencies:
 Managing The Bureaucracy, Project 2025, p.
-80]
-●
+80]</li>
-Project 2025 details how an extremist White House would make it easier to terminate employees by shortening the disciplinary process and limiting appeals.
-Project 2025
+  <li>● Project 2025 details how an extremist White House would make it easier to terminate

-10
-recommends reinstating Trump’s order, directing agencies to shorten the disciplinary process for underperforming employees and attempting to limit the kinds of personnel actions that could be appealed, among other requirements and recommendations.
+employees by shortening the disciplinary process and limiting appeals.
+Project 2025 recommends reinstating Trump’s order, directing agencies to shorten the disciplinary process for underperforming employees and attempting to limit the kinds of personnel actions that could be appealed, among other requirements and recommendations.
 [Central Personnel Agencies:
 Managing The Bureaucracy, Project 2025, p.
-75]
-●
+75]</li>
-Project 2025 lays out how a far-right president would utilize buyout programs to encourage civil servants to take early retirement.
+  <li>● Project 2025 lays out how a far-right president would utilize buyout programs to
+encourage civil servants to take early retirement.
 Project 2025 argues against buyouts under certain circumstances because they are often not cost effective, particularly if a new employee is hired to replace the bought-out one.
 Nevertheless, following the hiring freeze in the Trump administration, OMB instructed agencies to examine the use of buyout programs, “encouraging early retirements in order to shift costs from current budgets in agencies to the retirement system and minimize the number of personnel fired.
 The EPA immediately implemented such a program.
 [Central Personnel Agencies: Managing The Bureaucracy, Project 2025, p.
-78] ●
+78]</li>
-Project 2025 directs political executives to “take an active role in supervising performance appraisals of career staff.”
+  <li>● Project 2025 directs political executives to “take an active role in supervising performance
+appraisals of career staff.”
 “Political executives should take an active role in supervising performance appraisals of career staff, not unduly delegate this responsibility to senior career managers, and be willing to reward and support good performers.”
 [Central Personnel Agencies:
-Managing the Bureaucracy, Project 2025, accessed 6/24/24] ●
+Managing the Bureaucracy, Project 2025, accessed 6/24/24]</li>
-Project 2025 called for the next administration to begin a freeze of all top career-position hiring.
+  <li>● Project 2025 called for the next administration to begin a freeze of all top career-position
+hiring.
 “What is needed at the beginning is a freeze on all top career-position hiring to prevent ‘burrowing-in’ by outgoing political appointees.
 Moreover, four factors determine the order in which employees are protected during layoffs: tenure, veterans’ preference, seniority, and performance in that order of importance.”
-[Central Personnel Agencies: Managing the Bureaucracy, Project 2025, accessed 6/24/24]
+[Central Personnel Agencies: Managing the Bureaucracy, Project 2025, accessed 6/24/24]</li>
-●
-Project 2025 grants political appointees a freer hand to strip away security clearances from disfavored civil servants and grant them to ill-qualified loyalists.
+  <li>● Project 2025 grants political appointees a freer hand to strip away security clearances
+from disfavored civil servants and grant them to ill-qualified loyalists.
 This risks shifting power and authority over sensitive national security decisions and intelligence assessments from apolitical professionals and experts to presidential loyalists.
 It would also put our national security